In city X, there

 The function dfs1 implements

-depth first search on the input graph.
-In the array top store the
+a depth-first search on the input graph.
+The array top stores the order

 void dfs1(int v)